samskivert/jmustache/README.md

  * Array, `Iterator`, or `Iterable` values repeatedly execute the section with each element used as the context for each iteration.
 Empty collections result in zero instances of the section being included in the template.
- * An unresolvable or null value is treated as false (by default, see _Default Values_ for more details).
+ * An unresolvable or null value is treated as false.
+This behavior can be changed by using `strictSections()`.
+See _Default Values_ for more details.
  * Any other object results in a single execution of the section with that object as a context.

 See the code in